Alcaraz clinches year-end top spot with ATP Finals win over Musetti

 Earlier in the day, when Alcaraz and Musetti were shown on the giant screen as they arrived at the Inalpi Arena, there were huge cheers for the Italian and boos for the Spaniard.
 However, when they walked onto the court for their showdown, Alcaraz was greeted by warm applause.

 Alcaraz took time to settle and hit a total of 21 unforced errors, while Musetti more than held his own in the opening set.
-He won two service games to love before being broken in a nerve-jangling final game of the set that stretched to over 11 minutes.
+He won two service games to love before being broken in a nerve-jangling final game of the set that stretched to more than 11 minutes.

 After that, it was business as usual for Alcaraz as he broke Musetti in successive service games to race into a 5-1 lead.